ethereum-optimism/optimism/specs/superchain_config.md

 The paused status of the system is always temporary.
 When first activated, it will last for for the specified `duration`, which can be at most up to the `maxPause` value.

-For this reason, an `extendPause()` method, callable by the `guardian` is included so that the pause can be extended, if necessary to allow time to address the cause of the emergency.

-Note: The `pause()` method can only be called when the superchain IS NOT paused.
-The `extendPause()` method can only be called when the superchain IS paused.
-This helps to clarify the semantics around how the duration is applied when either function is called.
-That is `pause()` will pause the system until `block.timestamp + duration`, whereas `extendPause()` will pause the system until `pausedUntil() + duration`.
+If the pause needs to be extended to allow time to address the cause of the emergency, the `guardian` may call pause again.
+In the event that the system is already paused, then the pause will be extended by adding the `duration` to the current time that the pause is set to end.

 Although the `pause()` function is only callable by the `guardian`, the intention is to pre-sign transactions which call `pause()`.
 These pre-signed transactions will be securely distributed to a